zzhou007/links/links.md

 We can backup important files without changing where our files are on our computer.

 ###Accessing files in a different partition
-Using linux in general requires a lot of backing up and it is far more time effecient to keep files on a different partition.

-####How?
+When starting out with linux it is easy to break your instelation.
 Assuming you have a seperate partition with all of your important data and you named the partition Data, all you have to do is run the folling commands: